nevmenandr/vindolanda/manuscript.md

 **Letter B from tablet and from the fontface.** Very vertical with a stand-alone element.
 ](./images/b.png){#fig:b}

 It was very important to keep the angle of the stem @fig:c.
+Through such lettering, we better understand the history of letters.
+The C was not always rounded.
+It was written in two linear movements.
+In cursive, this method is captured.

 ![
 **Letter C from tablet and from the fontface.**